Transgender disenfranchisement in the United States: Presenting identity documents

 The Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy estimated that by requiring voters to present a government-issued photo ID at the polls, nine states may have disenfranchised over 25,000 transgender people in the November 2012 presidential election, because poll workers are unlikely to have training on how to handle transgender people, and may erroneously suspect voter fraud.

 Transgender individuals may also be discouraged from voting under these circumstances because of prior experiences with presenting identification that does not accurately reflect their gender: 40% percent of transgender people reported being harassed in situations where they presented gender incongruent identification, while 15% reported being asked to leave the venue where the identification had been presented, and 3% reported being assaulted or attacked as a result of presenting their ID.
 Additionally, 22% percent reported being denied equal treatment or being verbally harassed by government officials.

 Felon disenfranchisement and transgender incarceration

-Transgender people lack employment discrimination protection, and face high rates of homelessness and harassment.
-16% of transgender people have reported being incarcerated at some point in their lives, compared to 2.7% of the general American population. while 38% reported harassment during police interactions.
+A 2011 survey found that 16% of transgender people have reported being incarcerated at some point in their lives, compared to 2.7% of the general American population, while 38% reported harassment during police interactions.

+Homelessness and poverty

+People who are transgender are disproportionately affected by homelessness and poverty.
+A 2015 survey estimated that 30% of transgender individuals were experiencing homelessness or had been homeless in the past.
+People experiencing homelessness may face difficulties in voting, such as the ability to show proof of residency for an extended duration during the voter registration process.
+The 2015 U.S. transgender survey also found that 1 in 3 transgender individuals live in poverty, compared to 11.6% of the total population.
+Individuals living in poverty report higher rates of inadequate access to transportation, which may make it more difficult for these individuals to reach polling stations.